djanovec/MidlandCode-C1/Week 3 - April 8th through April 12th/04-09-19 - API consumption and basic Asynchronous Programming/Classwork/classwork.md

     * Type (Make a select box for this)
     * Year - Your choice of input type
 * If an error occurred, let the user know.
 Otherwise display the data to the page.
 * Since only 10 items are returned, figure out how many items WOULD have been sent and let the user know.

+## BONUS GOALS
-Then let the user pick a page out of that many to select to.
+* Then let the user pick a page out of that many to select to.
 This will be a lesson in the wonders / frustrations of pagination.
 * Add styling and additional functionality as time permits.